The Modern AI Playbook

 Emirates GBR SailGP Team F50 Race.
 Source:Wikimedia.

 Oracle’s co-founder Larry Ellison is a pioneer and a significant investor in sailing analytics and technology, particularly through his involvement with Oracle Team USA and the America’s Cup.
-His team’s success in the 2010 and 2013 America’s Cup campaigns demonstrated how data analysis doen in real-time could provide competitive advantages.
+His team’s success in the 2010 and 2013 America’s Cup campaigns demonstrated how data analysis done in real-time could provide competitive advantages.
 His approach has influenced the development of modern sailing competitions like SailGP.

-Jimmy Spithill, a veteran of eight consecutive America’s Cup campaigns.
+Jimmy Spithill is a veteran of eight consecutive America’s Cup campaigns.
 His most legendary achievement came in 2013 with ORACLE TEAM USA, where he led what is widely acclaimed as one of the greatest comebacks in sporting history.
 After falling behind 8-1 in the best-of-17 series against Emirates Team New Zealand, Spithill and his team faced seemingly insurmountable odds.
 No team had ever come back from such a deficit in America’s Cup history.

 The turning point came after the 8-1 loss when the team made a critical technological decision.
 They installed additional sensors throughout the boat to collect more comprehensive data about performance, wind conditions, and boat dynamics.
 These sensors provided real-time feedback that allowed the team to make precise adjustments to their sailing strategy and boat configuration.